Table of Contents

 Half a Loaf, Reverse Half a Loaf, and Modern Half a Loaf are Medicaid gifting strategies (also called transfer strategies) that have been or are currently used for the purpose of reducing countable assets to qualify for Medicaid.
 These strategies can also preserve some of the Medicaid applicant’s assets for their family members.

-While Medicaid has both income and asset limits to qualify for long-term care, it is not unusual for applicants to be over these limits.
-For this reason, there are planning strategies that lower income and assets to meet Medicaid’s financial requirements.
-Generally speaking, in 2022, the income limit for an elderly applicant seeking nursing home care or in-home assistance via a Medicaid waiver is $2,523 / month, and the asset limit is $2,000.
+While Medicaid has both income and asset limits to qualify for long-term care, applicants are commonly over these limits.
+For this reason, there are planning strategies available to lower income and assets to meet Medicaid’s financial requirements.
+Generally speaking, in 2024, the income limit for an elderly applicant seeking Nursing Home Medicaid or in-home assistance via a Medicaid Waiver is $2,829 / month, and the asset limit is $2,000.
 Some higher valued assets are usually exempt from the asset limit and includes one’s primary home and a car.
 These rules are state-specific.
-See Your State’s Limits Here.
+See state-specific limits.

 How the Modern Half a Loaf Strategy Works

 The Modern Half a Loaf Medicaid planning strategy works as follows.
-The Medicaid applicant gifts approximately 50% of their assets over Medicaid’s asset limit to a family member(s) and then purchases a short-term annuity with the remaining assets.
+The Medicaid applicant gifts approximately 50% of their “excess” assets (over Medicaid’s asset limit) to a family member(s) and then purchases a short-term annuity with the remaining assets.
 Annuities take countable assets and turn them into a stream of income, which means they no longer count as assets.
 Between the gifting and the purchase of the annuity, there are no longer any “excess” assets.
 This allows persons to apply for Medicaid since they no longer are asset ineligible.
-While Medicaid compliant annuities do not violate Medicaid’s look-back rule, gifting assets does violate this rule.
+While Medicaid Compliant Annuities do not violate Medicaid’s Look-Back Rule, gifting assets does violate this rule.
 This means an applicant will be penalized with a period of ineligibility for doing so.
 The income from the annuity, combined with other income sources (if applicable) pays for an applicant’s long-term care during the penalization period (for gifting assets to family).

 Calculating the Gift & Annuity Amounts